What is Strategy Implementation?

 Your next steps.
 The report needs to include not only an overview of how the strategy looks now but how it's progressing over time.
 Try to include a comparison period or graphs/charts that show progress over time to ensure momentum is maintained.

 But organizations who truly succeed are those who manage to weave strategy implementation into the fabric of their existence.
-An easy way to get started with this is to create a formal link between strategy and performance reviews.
+An easy way to get started with this is to create a formal link between strategic management and performance reviews.

 Nothing shows people how important strategy is more than when it impacts their reviews and potentially even their reward and remuneration.
 There are a few ways that you can do this.

-First, invest in a performance management system that has these links built into its HR processes.
+First, invest in a strategic management system that has these performance review links built into its HR processes.

 But even if you're doing performance reviews the old-fashioned way, you can still make a point of awarding specific credit to employees who embrace strategy execution in their role and can clearly demonstrate how they've contributed.